Who Trained The Troops At Valley Forge

 The State of the Continental Army Before Von Steuben

 Before delving into Von Steuben's impact, it's crucial to understand the state of the Continental Army.
+Because of that, units from different colonies followed different drill manuals and had different ideas about military discipline.
 Composed largely of citizen-soldiers with varying levels of experience and commitment, the army lacked standardization in training, tactics, and even equipment.
-Units from different colonies followed different drill manuals and had different ideas about military discipline.
 The lack of a unified approach often led to confusion on the battlefield and contributed to the army's struggles against the more professional British forces.

 The officers, often elected by their men, lacked formal military education and experience.
-This resulted in inconsistent leadership and a lack of tactical sophistication.
-Furthermore, the supply system was woefully inadequate, plagued by corruption and inefficiency.
+Consider this: this resulted in inconsistent leadership and a lack of tactical sophistication.
+What's more, the supply system was woefully inadequate, plagued by corruption and inefficiency.
 Soldiers often went without food, clothing, and essential equipment, which further undermined morale and discipline.
 Desertion was a constant problem, as men grew disillusioned with the hardships of army life.

 Baron Friedrich Wilhelm von Steuben: The Man and His Mission